Learning how to read a cheque is an essential financial skill that empowers you to manage your money effectively.

 Can Cheque Books Expire?

+No. Your chequebooks themselves do not expire.
+However, the cheques within them do.
 Once you’ve written a cheque, it usually has six months before it turns “stale.”
-This means that the payee has six months to present it to the bank before it is considered expired.
+This means the payee has six months to present it to the bank before it expires.

 What Is the Cost of a Chequebook?